gnudatalanguage/gdl/README.md

 --------

 GDL is a domain-specific language and data analysis environment.
-As a programming language, GDL is dynamically-typed, array-oriented, vectorized and has object-oriented programming capabilities.
+As a programming language, GDL is dynamically-typed, array-oriented, vectorised and has object-oriented programming capabilities.
 GDL library routines handle numerical calculations, data visualisation, signal/image processing, interaction with host OS and data input/output.